 Ed Brubaker did this to Black Tarantula in his Daredevil run.
-Black Tarantula was created as an elegant boss of criminal empire who put himself above everybody else, is a heir of ancient power and Implacable Man who gets toe to toe with Humongous Mecha.
-Brubaker completely changed his character, gave him father issues, turned his empire into ordinary gang and weakened him a little without giving any reason.
-Some say that he's gone from a bad ass sinister crime boss to a low level stereotypical thug, while others point out that in Spider-Man stories he was was really close to Villain Sue territory (he defeated Spidey twice and spared his life because he didn't found him as a real threat) and don't mind.
+Black Tarantula was created as an elegant boss of a criminal empire who put himself above everybody else, is an heir to ancient power and Implacable Man who goes toe to toe with Humongous Mecha.
+Brubaker completely changed his character, gave him father issues, turned his empire into an ordinary gang and weakened him without giving any reason.
+Some say that he's gone from a badass sinister crime boss to a low level stereotypical thug, while others point out that in certain Spider-Man stories he was getting really close to Villain Sue territory (he defeated Spidey twice and spared his life because he didn't see him as a real threat).

 Countdown to Final Crisis does this to Mary Marvel in a very annoying fashion.
 If not her character arc of accepting Black Adam's powers, going a little nuts and joining up with Eclipso before learning the error of her ways and helping to rescue the Greek gods, then it certainly counts when she, after this long storyline of turning evil and being redeemed, joins up with Darkseid AGAIN!

-Anybody written by Matt Fraction.
+Matt Fraction has done this several times.
 Maria Hill from Badass NormalAction Girl turned into The Chick for Iron Man?
 Check.
 Weapon Omega, guy who was always afraid of using his powers and never wanted to hurt anybody, becoming a psycho who likes killing people?
 Check.
 Ares, master strategist and badass god of war turned into stupid brute who says only Aye?
 Check.
 Pixie drained of all her character and transformed into Fetish Fuel Station Attendant for all loli fans?
 Check.
 Emma Frost flanderized into Flat Character who is only defined by calling people "darling" (and there is already large group considering her being derailed in at last five different ways.
 Fraction's version don't match any portrayal of her)?
 Do a number of fans think Matt Fraction just doesn't understand the characters he's working with?
 Hell yeah.
 Recently, he managed to screw up Tony Stark's characterization and entire history in one issue, including things established by Fraction himself.